jdersch/PERQemu/PERQemu/Readme-source.txt

     - The "RasterOp" class (\Memory\RasterOp.cs) is the "real" RasterOp that emulates the hardware datapath.

-PERQCpu.Execute() is the main entrypoint of interest; everything branches off from here.
+CPU.Execute() is the main entrypoint of interest; everything branches off from here.